 How to create a content table of your WordPress posts

 Most WordPress websites list posts list their posts in a standard blog-style format – either as a vertical list of posts or in a grid.
-We have developed a free WordPress plugin which creates a content table of your blog posts in a structured and interactive format.
-This is now available in the WordPress plugin repository.
+Today, I’ll tell you how to create a content table which lists your blog posts in a structured and searchable format.

 If you want to display other content types in a table such as WordPress pages or custom post types, checkout our Posts Table Pro plugin.